Eleven Uses for Silica Gel Packets

 Moisture causes metal to oxidize and rust, destroying tools and instruments.
-Put one of these silica packets in your tool box and keep this from happening.
+Put one of these silica packets in your tool box and stop this from happening.

-Seeds can rot when exposed to prolonged moisture, which can be avoided if you store them with silica gel.
+Seeds can rot when exposed to prolonged moisture.
+This, however, can be avoided if you store them with silica gel.

 Dry out your cellphone

 Sometimes your electronic appliances can get wet.
-In those instances, you might be accustomed to putting them in a bag of rice to dry out, but they are also exposed to rice dust this way.
-Silica gel beads perform the same function by absorbing any moisture your electronics have been exposed to.
+In those instances, you might have heard about the typical method of putting them in a bag of rice to dry out.
+However, with this method they are also exposed to rice dust, which can be harmful for it.
+Silica gel beads perform the same function by absorbing any moisture that has affected your devices.

 Other uses for silica gel